 Dave Schultze is an industrial designer and notorious 3D geek.

 As an industrial designer, he has developed products for Microsoft, LG, Umbra, and Hasbro.
 He has won multiple industrial design awards and his work has been recognized in media coverage worldwide.
 Most recently, his "Philco PC" concept computer was featured in more than 20 magazines.
 Dave is a dedicated educator who has taught a 3D visualization class at Otis College of Art and Design in Los Angeles for the last 10 years.
 In recognition of his unique design, technical, and communication skills, Dave has been contracted by Fortune 500 manufacturers to inspire their staff and train them in the latest 3D tools.

-Gabriel Corbett has a bachelor's of science degree in mechanical engineering and has been an active product designer for the past 12 years.
-He has been using SolidWorks and other CAD tools since 1999 and has a wide variety of design experience.
-He previously owned a prototype-through-production machine shop that built parts for notable companies like JPL and Panasonic.
-By combining solid design experience with real-world skill in building parts, Gabriel has the unique ability to design parts the "right way" as well as teach these techniques.
-Gabriel is the leader of the Orange County Solidworks User Group and also teaches Solidworks and CNC machining at the Irvine Valley College ATEP Center.
+Gabriel has a bachelor of science degree in mechanical engineering, and has been an active product designer for the past 18 years.
+He previously owned a prototype-through-production machine shop that built parts for notable organizations like the Jet Propulsion Laboratory (JPL) and Panasonic.
+By combining solid design experience with real-world skill in building products, Gabriel has the unique ability to design products quickly and effectively.
+He regularly consults companies on better and more efficient manufacturing and design methods.

 Gabriel has worked with many startups and established companies, developing products for the consumer, industrial, and medical markets.
 He has worked on all aspects of product development, including product design, engineering, marketing, sales, and management.